paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-007-protection-of-migratory-game-and-insectivorous-birds.md

 **(c) Promotion of stamp sales** The Secretary may use funds from the sale of Migratory Bird Hunting and Conservation Stamps, not to exceed $1,000,000 in each of fiscal years 1999, 2000, 2001, 2002, and 2003, for the promotion of additional sales of those stamps, in accordance with a Migratory Bird Conservation Commission approved annual marketing plan.
 Such promotion shall include the preparation of reports, brochures, or other appropriate materials to be made available to the public that describe the benefits to wildlife derived from stamp sales.

-**(d) Annual report** The Secretary shall include in each annual report of the Commission under section 3 11 See References in Text note below. of the Migratory Bird Conservation Act ([16 U.S.C.
+**(d) Annual report** The Secretary shall include in each annual report of the Commission under section 3 of the Migratory Bird Conservation Act ([16 U.S.C.
 715b](./chapter-007-protection-of-migratory-game-and-insectivorous-birds.md#section-715b))—

 (1) a description of activities conducted under subsection (c) in the year covered by the report;